Gruyères, Switzerland: ultimate travel guide and 10 things to do

 H R Giger was a Swiss artist who won accolades for his part in the creation of the Alien films.
 Examples of his distinctive biomechanical style can be seen at the H R Giger Museum within the Château St-Germain in Gruyères.

-The mediaeval building houses a fine selection of the artist’s paintings and sculptures, all in his signature surrealist style.
 A collection of his personal pieces by other artists is also to be found here, and there is a bar designed by the man himself on site.

 7. Tibet Museum

 The Tibet Museum on Gruyères’ Rue du Château is perhaps a surprising find in central Switzerland, as it houses one of the biggest Buddhist art collections on earth.
-It’s overseen by the Alain Bordier Foundation, and there are works of art displayed from various parts of the Himalayas.

 In fact Alain Bordier collected over 300 pieces himself.
 The result is a range encompassing art from countries as far afield as Burma, India, Tibet and Nepal.
-The ancient chapel housing the collection forms a suitably peaceful backdrop.

 8. Moléson-sur-Gruyères

-Moléson-sur-Gruyères is the closest that the Gruyères municipality comes to a European ski resort – even though it’s more of a warm weather spot.
 This Alpine village has a cable car and funicular which can transport visitors to the summit of the Moléson, the peak of the Fribourg Pre-Alps.

 The summit is over 2,000 metres above sea level and offers superlative views over Lake Geneva, the Swiss plateau and Mont Blanc.
-There are hiking and biking trails to explore in summer and the cableways operate between mid-May and the start of November.

 9. Gorges de la Jogne

-If you want to find things to do in Gruyère that are energetic but not too taxing, the easy Gorges de la Jogne hike is a popular choice.
-The route takes walkers through lush green Swiss countryside and past a number of local landmarks.
+If you want to find things to do in Gruyères that are energetic but not too taxing, I’d recommend the easy Gorges de la Jogne hike.

-Along the way trekkers can see the Maison Cailler Chocolate Factory in Broc and the Montsalvens double arch dam.
+Along the way you can see the Maison Cailler Chocolate Factory in Broc and the Montsalvens double arch dam.
 There are great picnicking spots en route too, offering superb views of the Jogne Valley.

 10. Fondue Academy

-The Fondue Academy in Gruyères is a shop, restaurant and cookery school in one.
 An airy space with lots of exposed wood provides diners with a place to sample authentic Swiss fondue, or a place to buy unique foodie gift items.

 Upstairs the teaching space is where a local expert instructs anyone who’s keen to learn about the art of making delicious dishes.
-This includes, of course, fondue – all created from the dairy and other farm produce of the region.

-Best hotels in Gruyère
+Best hotels in Gruyères

-If you’re looking for a luxurious Gruyère bolthole, then you may be best off staying elsewhere and taking a day trip to town, as there aren’t any five star hotels in this area.
-The following, however, are great options for those who would like to linger for longer.
+If you’re looking for a luxurious Gruyères bolthole, then I’d recommend staying elsewhere and taking a day trip to town, as there aren’t any five star hotels in this area.

 1. Le Saint Georges Hotel

-Le Saint Georges in Gruyères offers a range of sleek, modern rooms in a sustainable travel property, and is located in the very heart of town.
-Some accommodation has mountain views, and each room sleeps up to five guests.
+Le Saint Georges in Gruyères offers a range of sleek, modern rooms in a sustainable travel property, and I love that it’s located in the very heart of town.

-The hotel in Gruyères offers a bar, a restaurant with terrace and a garden, and there is free WiFi throughout.
 Rooms here come equipped with amenities like flat screen satellite TV, hair dryer and luxury toiletries.

 2. Hôtel de Gruyères

-The three star Hôtel de Gruyères is on the edge of town and offers cosy, comfortable accommodation.
 Rooms have a rustic, local charm and the views from within are wonderful.
 Some have private balconies and a mountainous outlook.

 3. Au Soleil De Gruyères Chez Chantal

 Au Soleil De Gruyères Chez Chantal has an appealing local feel and is situated right in the centre of town.
-Rooms here range from en-suite doubles to a more spacious apartment, and Gruyères attractions are just moments away on foot.

-Guests may also see the mountains from their accommodation.
 Each room comes with a kettle, toaster and fridge for preparing simple meals and snacks.
 The apartment, meanwhile, adds parquet flooring, a private terrace and two bedrooms.

 Best bars, cafés & restaurants in Gruyère